Vonage/vivid-3/libs/components/src/lib/progress/README.md

 ### Value

 Use `value` in order to set the state of the progress.
-String value will set the state to `indetermintate`.
+A non-number value will set the state to `indetermintate`.

 - Type: `number` | `string`
 - Default: `undefined`